RobertTalbert/discretecs/Video/scripts-module-2.md

 Let's suppose we took P(x,y) and quantified the variable x by saying "for all x, P(x,y) is true".
 Unlike earlier, this is still an underdetermined statement because we've quantified the x variable but the y variable is still unknown.
 Quantifying the x variable turns a two-variable predicate with variables x,y into a one-variable predicate with variable y.
 It's still a predicate and unless we do something with the y variable too, we still can't determine its truth value.
 The general principle here is that for two variable predicates, *both* variables must be quantified before we can say anything definite about truth values.

 Let's keep the universal quantifier here on x.
 There are two ways to quantify the missing variable y --- universal or existential.
 If we universally quantify y, we would have this in notation --- for all x and for all y, P(x,y) is true.
 In plain language this would say that x*y is positive for every possible pair of inputs x and y.
-Now this statement has a definite truth value, namely FALSE because I can find a counterexample easily, for instance x = 2
+Now this statement has a definite truth value, namely FALSE because I can find a counterexample easily, for instance x = 2 and y = -4.
+So it's not the case that P(x,y) is true "for all" values of x and y.

+But we could also have existentially quantified y, to get this: for all x, there exists a y such that P(x,y) is true.
+Or in plain language, for every real number x, there is some other real number y such that x*y is positive.
+That statement also has a definite truth value, namely TRUE.
+Let's see why.
+Pick

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5NjE5ODg2MSwtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbLTczMjI5MzQ5MiwtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->